Out the

 pockets people cobble together lives and build cities, testament to the

-demands to have his money back and be returned to Marrakech.
+resourcefulness of people around the globe. demands to have his money back and be returned to Marrakech.
 He wants air conditioning, he says: “I was promised air conditioning by your people.” pointing accusingly at the driver.
 Once he leaves the group discusses his actions, wondering how he was planning to get AC on the camel or in the desert.
 Inching closer to the Sahara, the mountains of faded green look like they have been carved from olive paste.
 The dunes turn out to be much smaller than in the pictures we were shown but we make the best of it.
 The camel ride is amazing.
 The odd beasts, snort fart and poop the whole journey.
 They appear ungainly and dinosaur like, but perfectly suited to the strangeness of the desert.
 Even though the ride was only an hour I know my ass will be sore the next morning The tent for sleeping is too hot so we sleep under the full moon.
 The warm desert wind quietly sings us to sleep while palm trees rustle above us.

 Upon return to Marrackech we head out to the night markets with our new American friend from the tour, Dallas.
 She guides us to a stall for grilled eggplant and mini skewers of grilled meat.
 We finish the meal at a different stall: drinking spice tea and eating gingerbread paste!
 The market is smoky from late night barbeques and illuminated by the lights of countless stalls selling: juice, nuts, spices, tea, lamps, knives and any other imaginable good.
 Every merchant calls to you, guessing your nationality: "Spanish, Italian, French, English, Polish?"
 This is followed by: "My friend, my friend take a look!
 No buy, just look."
 They finish with the clincher, the same at every stall: "Very good price, very good price for you sir...only four hundred Dirham!"
 Which is about 300 dirham more than it's worth.
 In the background Arabic drums pound in 3/4 time reminding me that I'm definitely not in Kansas anymore.